nazavode/adlb/README.md

 * code clean up, reduced public interface and header inclusions flowing downstream to users;
 * auto-generated `Fortran` linkage mangling;
+* additional benchmarks;
 * bug fixes.

 # License

 The code in this repo tries really hard to abide by the original license from upstream.
-While no proper licesing information is shipped with the original code, a reference to MPICH licesing model is reported on [project's home page](https://www.cs.mtsu.edu/~rbutler/adlb/): library authors have been contacted to find a proper license for this repo while in the meantime a license similar to MPICH's (a BSD-like) has been tentatively adopted.
+While no proper licensing information is shipped with the original code, a reference to [MPICH licesing model](http://git.mpich.org/mpich.git/blob/HEAD:/COPYRIGHT) is reported on the [project's home page](https://www.cs.mtsu.edu/~rbutler/adlb/): library authors have been contacted to find a proper license for this repo while in the meantime a license similar to MPICH's (a BSD-like) has been tentatively adopted.
 Please note that a relicense could be necessary in the near future.